piskvorky/gensim/docs/src/intro.rst

 Introduction
 ============

-Gensim is a :ref:`free <availability>` Python framework designed to automatically extract semantic topics from documents, as efficiently (computer-wise) and painlessly (human-wise) as possible.
+Gensim is a :ref:`free <availability>` Python library designed to automatically extract semantic topics from documents, as efficiently (computer-wise) and painlessly (human-wise) as possible.